erikrikarddaniel/biomakefiles/doc/running_diamond_megan.md

 all daa, rma and tsv files, so copy that to `.gitignore` in the `diamond-megan` directory.

+*Gzip files* after export!
+In many cases the gzipped output can be used directly.

 (If you want an NCBI taxon hierarchy that is easier to work with, i.e. a table with defined columns for ranked taxa, look in this repository: